OSR and Cypher walk into a bar and the bartender asks them: “What do you do now?”

 Everything clicked into place for me with Cypher.
 For every word Monte wrote, my brain screamed yes!
 It was like a cult thing.
 The world made sense again.

 And then I discovered the OSR community.
-The 300 blogs DIY army.
-Google+ horde.
-I was smitten by the amount of creativity and love produced and shared day in day out; all the crazy ideas, plots, monsters, locations, and tables.
-I realized I want to be like them, so the blogging part of my life started.
+The 300 blogs DIY army, the Google+ horde.
+I was smitten by the amount of creativity and love produced and shared day in and day out; all the crazy ideas, plots, monsters, locations, and tables.
+I realized I wanted to be like them, so the blogging part of my life started.
 I wanted to be a part of 300 Cypher blogs.
 To be a part of the Cypher Unlimited Discord horde.
 This cross-community insight changed my life.

-Somewhere along I figured out that the connection between these two communities is even more profound.
-This realization came the first time I read an ancient manuscript that outlined the sentiments of OSR gaming and confirmed when I found other people who think the same.
+Somewhere along the way I figured out that the connection between these two communities is even more profound.
+This realization came the first time I read an ancient manuscript that outlined the sentiments of OSR gaming and was confirmed when I found other people who think the same way.

 So, let’s dive in and explore all the likenesses and differences between OSR and Cypher.
 Yes, the title is a clickbait.
 I am not sorry.